Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Computational results

 Next, we solve the min-sum MTSP, min-max MTSP, $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP for $\varepsilon$ and $\Delta$ values starting from $0$ to $1$ in steps of $0.05$; for both the min-max and the fair versions of the MTSP, we compute the cost of fairness as defined by \eqref{eq:cof}.
 Figure \ref{fig:cof} shows the COF values as we increase the values of $\varepsilon$ and $\Delta$.
-Notice that the COF of the min-max MTSP solution, $\mathrm{COF}(\mathcal F_{\infty})$ is a fixed value where as for the $\varepsilon$-F-MTSP ($\Delta$-F-MTSP) the COF monotonically increases (decreases) with $\varepsilon$ ($\Delta$) values.
+Notice that the COF of the min-max MTSP solution, $\mathrm{COF}(\mathcal F_{\infty})$, is a fixed value, whereas for the $\varepsilon$-F-MTSP (resp. $\Delta$-F-MTSP) the COF monotonically increases (resp. decreases) with $\varepsilon$ (resp. $\Delta$) values.
 This monotonicity property is theoretically guaranteed by Corollary \ref{cor:cof} and Proposition \ref{prop:delta-monotonicity}, respectively.
-Figure \ref{fig:cof} is an important tool for a practitioner to understand the trade-off between efficiency measured in terms of total travel distance and fairness in the distribution of the individual tour length.
-One main advantage of the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP is that they provide a range of solutions with different COF values that a practitioner can choose from as opposed to just one solution that has a maximum level of fairness provided by the min-max MTSP.
+Figure \ref{fig:cof} is an important tool for practitioners to understand the trade-off between efficiency, measured by total travel distance, and fairness in the distribution of individual tour lengths.
+One main advantage of the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP is that they provide a range of solutions with different COF values that a practitioner can choose from, as opposed to just one solution that has a maximum level of fairness provided by the min-max MTSP.
 We also note that the similarity between the two plots in Figures \ref{fig:pareto} and \ref{fig:cof}, aside from differences in scale, is not a coincidence.
 This is because the expression for COF in \eqref{eq:cof} and the sum of the tour lengths are related by an affine transformation.

-\subsection{Direct Comparison of F-MTSP Variants with min-max MTSP}
+\subsection{Direct comparison of F-MTSP variants with min-max MTSP}

-To perform a direct comparison, we solve the min-max MTSP $\mathcal F_{\infty}$, compute $\varepsilon(\mathcal F_{\infty})$ and $\Delta(\mathcal F_{\infty})$ using the optimal solution of the min-max MTSP i.e., $\bm l^*(\mathcal F_{\infty})$, as
+To perform a direct comparison, we solve the min-max MTSP $\mathcal F_{\infty}$, compute $\varepsilon(\mathcal F_{\infty})$ and $\Delta(\mathcal F_{\infty})$ using the optimal solution of the min-max MTSP, i.e., $\bm l^*(\mathcal F_{\infty})$, as